sourcegraph/about/blogposts/2021/dev-tool-time-adam-gordon-bell.md

 > “When I started doing writing ...
 I want this kind of experience I was used to as a developer, where you have linting, compilers, and a build pipeline that tells you whether things work or not.”

 Adam’s main writing environment isn’t a word processor, or even a speciality Markdown app.
 It’s [VS Code](https://code.visualstudio.com/), configured with a few plugins and with easy access to a terminal to use command line utilities.
 Two tools are at the core of his workflow for writing Markdown, the markup language he regularly uses. [`markdownlint`](https://github.com/DavidAnson/markdownlint) analyzes Markdown files according to configurable rules to ensure consistent and well-formed Markdown.
 It also can automatically fix some common errors.
 [Vale](https://github.com/errata-ai/vale) provides grammar checking according to custom rules.
-While Adam uses some of his own rules, the Vale community, which includes large corporations, sources a large number of rules, including those to detect “corporate speak!”
+While Adam uses some of his own rules, the Vale community, which includes companies like Gitlab and Linode, sources a large number of rules, including those to detect “corporate speak!”

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">